chuckha/Cryptarithm/README.md

 #Cryptarithm Solver

-Question: Given the word addition problem with no access to wikipedia:
+Question: Given the word addition problem with no access to the internet:

       SEND
     + MORE